rusic/documentation/widgets/v2/map.md

 Add a map widget to your template.

 You can add a map widget to your template.
-The map address can be changed later with the BaseKit Editor.
+The map address can be changed later with the Editor.

 ## Examples